acadonis/Project-3-Happening/README.md

 Clone the repository down to your local system

-Run yarn in the terminal to install dependencies
+Run *yarn* in the terminal to install dependencies

-Run yarn in the terminal to load the app
+Run *mongodb* in the terminal, together with *yarn serve:backend* and *yarn serve:frontend*

 ### Brief